slimshreydy/coinbase-dca-bot/README.md

 - If you want to DCA into a token for < $10/day, just set a $10 `budget` with `frequency` > 1.
 This means you'll spend $10 every few days, which works out to a smaller daily effective budget.
 - Sometimes if the market is high volatile, you may be interested in temporarily boosting the amount you invest daily (e.g. doubling your amount invested for 1 week).
 You can do this by specifying a boost in `config.json`.
 Generally you just need to specify what factor you want to boost by, and when to stop boosting.
 - If you'd like to temporarily stop DCA'ing, you can also use the `boosts` feature to stop investing by just setting a multiplier of 0.

+# Limitations
+- The bot currently cannot handle float/decimal numbers in the config.
+All numbers must be integers.